Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA: Results

-The PV diagrams along the direction of the two features and the perpendicular direction are plotted in the lower panel of Figure 2.
+The PV diagrams along the direction of the two features and the perpendicular direction are plotted in the lower panel of Figure 3.
 The major gas component in the PV diagrams is consistent with rotation.
-The two features mentioned above are presented at the regions around (-0.4$''$, $\rm -190\,km\,s^{-1}$, No. 1 in Figure 2) and (+0.4$''$, $\rm +50\,km\,s^{-1}$, No. 2) on the bottom left panel.
+The two features mentioned above are presented at the regions around (-0.4$''$, $\rm -190\,km\,s^{-1}$, No. 1 in Figure 3) and (+0.4$''$, $\rm +50\,km\,s^{-1}$, No. 2) on the bottom left panel.
 It is unclear if these two components are connected to the outer part of the rotating gas disk or not.
-The PV-diagrams also shows regions with velocities of $\rm \sim\pm200\,km\,s^{-1}$ within the central 0.2$''$ (No. 3 and 4 in Figure 2).
+The PV-diagrams also shows tentative peaks ($\rm 3\sim4\sigma$) with velocities of $\rm \sim\pm200\,km\,s^{-1}$ within the central 0.2$''$ (No. 3 and 4 in Figure 3).
 These components locate close to the center/peak of the [C II]-emitting region.
 However, the large velocities of $\rm \sim\pm200\,km\,s^{-1}$ seem not follow the velocity field the rotating component.
+These tentative peaks should be checked with deeper observations at better resolution (e.g., $\lesssim 0.1''$), to confirm if they are real features and related to gas infow/outflows.

-We plot the [C II] line spectrum integrated over the line-emitting region in Figure 3, compared to the CO (6-5) line spectrum published in Wang et al. (2011).
+We plot the [C II] line spectrum integrated over the line-emitting region in Figure 4, compared to the CO (6-5) line spectrum published in Wang et al. (2011).
 Though the CO (6-5) line profile is poorly constrained due to the low signal-to-noise ratio, the line widths and redshifts measured with the [C II] and CO lines are consistent with each other within the uncertainties \citep{wang11,wang13}.

-{\bf SDSS J1044-0125.} We present the [C II] line and continuum maps in Figure 4.
-The clean beams are $\rm 0.24''\times0.19''$ for the line image and $\rm 0.22''\times0.18''$ for the continuum.
-The [C II] emission has a peak of $\rm 0.64\pm0.076\,Jy\,beam^{-1}\,km\,s^{-1}$ (i.e., $\rm SNR=8.4$) on the velocity-integragted line intensity map.
-This is 54\% of the peak value obtained with only the ALMA Cycle 0 data at a lower spatial resolution of $\rm FWHM\sim0.6''$ (Wang et al. 2013), and about 45\% of the total line flux (Table 1).
-The peak of the continuum emission is $\rm 1.9\pm0.04\,mJy$ ($\rm SNR=47.5$), which is about 68\% of that from the low-resolution Cycle 0 peak and 63\% of the integrated continuum flux density (Table 1).
-Thus we consider that both the [C II] line and the dust continuum emission from this object are resolved.
+Moreover, comparing to the Gaussian line profile that fit to the line spectrum, there is a tentative excess on the blue wing around $\rm -200\,km\,s^{-1}$ (arrow in Figure 4).
+This is likely to be related to the components saw in the velocity map and PV diagrams (e.g., No. 1 and 3).